timvieira/blog/content/gumbel-advanced.md

 distributed according to $\pi_t$.
 -->

-**Relationship**: Let's try to relate these algorithms.
-At a high level, both algorithms compute a randomized key and take an argmax.
+**Relationship**: At a high level, we can see that both algorithms compute a randomized key and take an argmax.
 What's the relationship between the keys?

 First, note that a $\text{Gumbel}(0,1)$ variate can be generated via
 $-\log(-\log(\text{Uniform}(0,1)))$.
 This is a straightforward application of